clojuredocs/guides/articles/language/concurrency_and_parallelism.md

 #### Summary and Use Cases

-To summarize: vars can have dynamic scoping.
-They have root binding and can have thread-local binding.
+To summarize: vars can have dynamic scope.
+They have a root binding and can have thread-local bindings as well.
 As such, vars are good for storing pieces of program state that vary between threads but cannot be stored in a function local. `alter-var-root` is used to alter root binding of a var.
 It is done the functional way: by providing a function that takes the old var value and returns a new one.